jverzani/ImplicitEquations.jl/README.md

 ```

 A more general alternative would be to use another function to represent
-the tangent line and use an or operation to plot both graphs:
+the tangent line and use an "or" operation to plot both graphs:

 ```
 g(x,y) = y - tl(x)